Developer Guide

 Prerequisites: Only one guest to be added.

-of the guest to be added should not exist in GuestBook.
+The name and room of the guest to be added should not exist in GuestBook.

 The format and data of the command should be valid.